mahdip72/simple_go_server/README.md

 # simple_go_server
-This is a simple golang web server project in which calcualte if two rectangles have intersection or not.
+This is a simple golang web server project in which calcualtes if two rectangles have intersection or not.